gdevic/A-Z80/tools/zmac/readme.txt

   There is no "host board" at that level but ModelSim's UART device will capture and print any output.

-  "ram.hexdump" contains test code that provides UART print functions as well as INT/NMI handlers used to test interrupts.
+  "ram.hexdump" contains the test code that provides UART print functions as well as INT/NMI handlers used to test interrupts.

-Currently tested sources which should work for both of those use cases:
+Currently tested sources which should work in both of those use cases:

      "hello_world.asm" - simply test UART print out functions